 Overall, the team is performing well in the property ownership category, especially given the number of parties involved with the project.
 Since the critiquer will need access to CPR E 2880 lab answers, the team is ensuring that only the appropriate people have access to those materials, as it could be damaging if they were publicly released.
-Furthermore, CyBot-specific information is also carefully handled by keeping it contained within the scope of the critiquer and virtualized CyBot environment.
+Furthermore, CyBot-specific information is also carefully handled by keeping it contained within the scope of the critiquer and not giving out access to code repositories that the team is not in ownership of.
 The team communicates frequently with and receives feedback from the project client, ensuring that it is known which information is considered sensitive.
 The principle of least privilege and access is heavily utilized to ensure that only the correct users have access to only the subset of information that they need.
 The area of professional responsibility that our team could improve on is work competence.
 Due to some unforeseen issues with the previous team's code we started to fall behind on our deadlines.
 And once we fell behind the deadlines we never adjusted them to account for this, so we fell even further behind.
 In the future we will be talking about our progress and how we are keeping up with the deadlines and adjusting them accordingly.